abyala/advent-2021-clojure/docs/day04.md

 ```

 Now let's figure out how a board changes once we draw a number.
 If we can find the coordinates of that number in an
-unmarked cell, we'll need to move it from marked to unmarked, and then check to see if the board has won.
+unmarked cell, we'll need to move it from unmarked to marked, and then check to see if the board has won.
 This means
 using `conj` to add the number to the set of marked coordinates,`dissoc` to remove the mapping from that number to its
 coordinates, and then check for a bingo (TBD).
 If that number doesn't appear anywhere on the board, just return the
 board itself.